Pranesh-2005/github-readme-stats-fast/Readme.md

 ## On other platforms

 > [!WARNING]\
-> This way of using GRS is not officially supported and was added to cater to some particular use cases where Vercel could not be used (e.g. [#2341](https://github.com/Pranesh-2005/github-readme-stats/discussions/2341)).
+> This way of using GRS is not officially supported and was added to cater to some particular use cases where Vercel could not be used.
 The support for this method, therefore, is limited.

 <details>
 <summary><b>:hammer_and_wrench: Step-by-step guide for deploying on other platforms</b></summary>